-P2 The podium element of any new development shall be modulated and present an appropriate scale at its interface with No 6-8 McLaren Street.

-P3 A highly considered architectural treatment shall be provided at this interface in order to create a sympathetic relationship between these building elements.

-P4 Blank walls or an abrupt imposing form and presentation are to be avoided.
+- P2 The podium element of any new development shall be modulated and present an appropriate scale at its interface with No 6-8 McLaren Street. - P3 A sensitive architectural treatment shall be provided at this interface in order to create a sympathetic relationship between these building elements. - P4 Blank walls or an abrupt imposing form and presentation are to be avoided. - P5 The podium element of any new development shall be setback and articulated in accordance with Figure C-2.3.3 to present an appropriate scale at its interface with the existing heritage item located No. 265 Pacific Highway. - P6 The existing heritage item located at No. 265 Pacific Highway shall be retained, protected and enhanced.